EnsembleUI/ensemble_docs/pages/actions/request-notification-access.md

       - Button:
           label: Checkout Ensemble Kitchen Sink
           onTap:
               requestNotificationAccess:
-            onAccept:
+                onAuthorized:
                     showNotification:
                       title: A Notification
                       body: As you can see me working here
 ```